-Small grants of up to \$2,500, Mini Grants are open to nonprofit organizations with operating budgets under \$25,000 or who do not provide a full year of programming, such as festivals.
-This program encourages a diverse palate of programming to reflect the diversity of residents in the Central Florida region. \$30,000 in Mini Grants were awarded in FY18.
-Over \$20,000 in Mini Grants are awarded to Orange County organizations annually.
+• Small grants of up to \$2,500, Project Grants are open to nonprofit organizations that do not provide a full year of programming, such as festivals.
+This program encourages a varied array of programming to reflect the diverse interest of residents in the Central Florida region.